-To the uninitiated, Oktoberfest may appear to be nothing more than a gigantic party every September and October.
-While millions of people around the world come from throughout Europe, Asia, and the Americas to raise a liter when the traditional bands play, it also raises the stakes for something to go wrong.
+To the uninitiated, Oktoberfest may appear to be nothing more than a gigantic drinking party for two weeks in September and October.
+While millions of people around the world come from throughout Europe, Asia, and the Americas to raise a weighty glass when the bands play, it also raises the stakes for something to go wrong.
 After a liter of beer, reduced inhibitions can lead to poor decision-making.

-While Oktoberfest can be a lot of fun, safety is paramount anytime alcohol is involved.
-If you plan on being one of the many tents this season, remember these Oktoberfest safety tips in mind before you arrive.
+Safety is paramount anytime alcohol is involved.
+If you plan on visiting the tents this season, remember these Oktoberfest tips to have a safe and satisfying fest.

 Pace Yourself Throughout the Events

-In the beer tents of Oktoberfest, everything seems just a little bit bigger.
+In the beer tents of Oktoberfest, everything seems a little bit bigger.
 It’s not just the pretzels: beers come one liter at a time.
-In addition, Bavarian beer is also stronger than many common American beers.
+In addition, Bavarian beer at Oktoberfest is also stronger than the basic Pilsner.
 When a liter comes to your table, are you prepared for it?

 Although it may be tempting to stand on a table and drink the entire beer while the tent cheers you on, German beer is heavier in both volume and size.
 Average alcohol content is 4.9 - 6 percent and beers come in liter quantities (ein Mass).